 They were going to go after his son as well.

-Well I like Sidney Powell was a little surprised by her comments last night about cooperation we'll get to that in a second.
+I was a little surprised by her comments last night about cooperation.

 So you're confirming they did threaten to go after his son because his son worked in business with him.

-But he had also previously been illegally surveilled, unmasked and raw intelligence leaked on him.
+But he had also previously been illegally surveilled, unmasked, and raw intelligence leaked on him.

-Isn't that a crime too?
+Isn't that a crime, too?

-Sydney would know the answer to that.
+Sidney would know the answer to that.

 It's incredible.

-I think it's I I am shocked.
+I mean, I am shocked.

-This is how I'll tell you why.
+I'll tell you why.

 Because your dad served his country honorably for 33 years.

-He fought in combat for 33 years, and we're not going to give him a straight up answer if he needs a lawyer when he asked for one.
+And we're not going to give him a straight-up answer if he needs a lawyer when he asks for one.

 You know, President Trump tweeted in May of 2019, it now seems General Flynn was under investigation long before it was common knowledge.

-It would have been possible impossible for me to know this, but if that was the case, and with me being one of two people who would become president, why was I not told so I could make a change?
+It would have been impossible for me to know this, but if that was the case, and with me being one of two people who would become president, why was I not told so I could make a change?

-Uh to me, they only charged him with lying to the FBI.
+To me, they only charged him with lying to the FBI.

-And and this is where we are.
+And this is where we are.

-What did Sidney Powell mean when she said she was going to continue that General Flynn would continue to cooperate?
+What did Sidney Powell mean when she said she was going to continue, that General Flynn would continue to cooperate?

-I mean, she just took the she just took over, right?
+I mean, she just took over, right?

 Again, my personal opinion.